bodgewires/bodgewires.github.io/_posts/2017-06-03-arty-enclosure.md

 ---
-title:  "A 3D printed Enclosure for Digilent's Arty"
+title:  "Project - A 3D printed Enclosure for Digilent's Arty"
 excerpt: "An enclosure to protect the ARTY FPGA board while making it useful."
 header:
   image: /assets/images/arty_enc/splash.png